The way you manage the hierarchy of your

 layout.
 For instance, when your app recycles a complex list item in a

-system needs to lay out all of the objects.
+object, the system needs to lay out all of the objects.
 In another example, trivial changes

 can propagate up the chain toward the parent